Film and Video Production

 - Thesis: 20-25 pages in length

-- New Media (Web page/DVD/CD ROM) approved by instructor* Collaborative projects are possible.
+- New Media (Website, projection mapping, interactive video, etc.) approved by instructor- must display at end-of-semester showcase* Collaborative projects are possible.
 Consult with the instructor in advance if you are

 interested in proposing a collaborative senior project.